 There is no safety issue in canning food that was previously frozen.
 However, the quality issues are that the food could result in an undesirable texture.
 For instance, green beans that were blanched for freezing, then frozen, then thawed, then canned will be soft and mussy.
 If you want to use frozen vegetables in your canning, I suggest using firm vegetables such as potatoes and carrots.

-Can I use a water bath to can soup?
+Can I use a water bath for canning soup?

-According to the National Center For Home Food Preservation, vegetable-based soups are usually mixtures of low-acid ingredients, and they need to be pressure canned by a process that has been developed by research methods known to control for botulism food poisoning; we will not recommend anyway to can vegetable or vegetable-meat soups in a boiling water canner.
+According to the National Center For Home Food Preservation, vegetable-based soups are usually mixtures of low-acid ingredients, and they need to be pressure canned by a process that has been developed by research methods known to control botulism food poisoning.
+Vegetable or vegetable-meat soups can not be canned safely in a boiling water canner.

-Because vegetable soup is a low-acid food, there is no other way to home can it to prevent botulism other than a pressure canner.
-Botulism is a potentially fatal foodborne disease.
+Because vegetable soup is a low-acid food, a pressure canner is the only way to home can it to prevent botulism, a potentially fatal foodborne sickness.

 Can you pressure can in an Instant Pot?